mailamiton/gcp-infra-using-terraform/Initial-setup/README.md

     # Check that the Atlantis UI is responding locally on the server
     curl http://localhost:4141

+    # To check logs
+    docker-compose logs -f

+    #If you just want to rebuild fresh and remove all volumes, you can run:

+    docker-compose down --volumes --rmi all
+    docker compose up --build

     ```

 ## Phase 4: Finalize GitHub Webhook